sazhem/meal-app/README.md

 ## MEAL MATE

-Meal is a meal planning an organisation app.
+Meal Mate is a meal planning and organisation app.